-Table 13: Characteristics of the ‘REDZ-focused wind turbine distribution’Table 14
+Table 13: Characteristics of the ‘REDZ-focused wind turbine distribution’

+Table 14 gives some more information on every single REDZ.

+EIA/REDZ overlaps

 It is still undefined if a REDZ is more suitable to develop wind or PV energy facilities.
 A way to assess this suitability is to determine the overlaps of REDZs and EIA applications as done in Figure 34.
 The figure clarifies that some REDZs are rather designed for wind energy as REDZ no. 2 or 4 and other for PV as REDZ no. 5 and 7 for example.

 Figure 33 gives an overview on this.